Acellera/acegen-open/tutorials/understanding_the_token_environment.md

 ---

-## How to create a SMILES environment?
+## How to create a token environment?

 ### Create a vocabulary

-To create a SMILES environment, we first need to create a vocabulary.
+To create a token environment, we first need to create a vocabulary.
 The vocabulary maps characters to indices and vice versa.
 There are 3 ways to create a vocabulary in AceGen.

 1. Create a vocabulary from a list of characters